 Fear of bladder accidents can isolate you from work, friends, and family.
 You may feel so alone, but you're not.
 About 25 million American adults -- most of them women -- deal with the same problem.
 Incontinence is not a normal part of aging, nor is it something you just have to live with.
 There are solutions.
 The sooner you call your doctor, the faster you can get treated.

 It's hard to admit incontinence to yourself, let alone tell your doctor.
 That's why women wait, on average, six years before getting diagnosed.
 Take the first step and call your primary doctor.
 You may be referred to a urologist, gynecologist, or urogynecologist, who treats urinary conditions.
 At your first visit, ask your doctor whether your diet, health conditions, or medications could be causing the problem.

 Before your doctor can treat incontinence, he needs to know what type it is and what's causing it.
 Menopause and childbirth (in women), prostate problems (in men), medication, and obesity can all contribute to incontinence.
 When a cough, laugh, or sneeze releases urine, it's likely stress incontinence.
 With urge incontinence, you feel a sudden need to go before leakage happens.
 Overactive bladder (OAB) is marked by urinary frequency and urgency.
 Stress and urge incontinence are the most common types of urinary incontinence.
 People may also have a combination of the two.

 Your Doctor Visit: What to Expect

 Your doctor will do some careful sleuthing.
-You'll be asked about your health, a history of your symptoms, which medicines you take, and when you're having accidents.
+You'll be asked about your health, a history of symptoms, which medicines you take, and when you're having accidents.
 The doctor will conduct a physical exam to help diagnose you.
-Afterward, you may need to keep a voiding diary, recording every time you go or experience wetness.
+Afterward, you may need to keep a voiding diary, recording every time you go to the bathroom or experience wetness.

 Tests to Diagnose Incontinence